Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ## Add an item to an array

-Let's say you have an array, but you need to add one or multiple items to it.
+Let's say you have an array but need to add one or multiple items.
-You can leverage the Array.push but the spread operator will also work just fine.
+You can leverage the Array.push, but the spread operator will also work fine.

 ```js
 let arr1 = ['this', 'is', 'an'];